Twitch Integration Setup

 - Start the app with

-pnpm dev - Open http://localhost:3001
+bun run dev - Open http://localhost:3001

 - You'll be redirected to Twitch — authorize the app with your streamer account

-- After authorizing, you'll land on the dashboard
+- After authorizing, you'll land on the dashboard as the instance owner

 If sign-in fails, check: